nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

   Intel HAXM requires an Intel processor with Execute Disable (XD) Bit functionality and cannot be used on systems lacking this hardware feature.
 To determine the capabilities of your Intel processor, see http://ark.intel.com/.

   **Intel XD is not enabled**

   > [!NOTE]
-  >
-  > Apple computers have Intel XD permanently enabled if supported by the processor.
+  > macOS computers have Intel XD permanently enabled if supported by the processor.

   If you receive an error message indicating that Intel XD is not enabled, your computer does not meet the minimum system requirements to use Intel HAXM.
 To determine the capabilities of your Intel processor, see http://ark.intel.com/.